melling/cs229/README.md

-# cs229
+# Stanford cs229

 My self-study repo for Stanford CS229

-There are actually three different classes: CS229a, CS229, and CS229t
+There are actually three different classes:

-The Coursera Andrew Ng class.
-CS229a
+- CS229a - The Coursera Andrew Ng class, and ...

-The actual Stanford class, which has more math and theory.
+- CS229  - A version with more math and theory.

-[2008 Videos]
-[2018 Videos]

-CS229T, which has a lot of math.
+- CS229T - Even more math.

 I've create 3 separate subdirectories, one for each class.